-Finding people who are prone to severe depression is amongst the most difficult tasks for researchers and mental health professionals.
+Finding people who are prone to severe depression is among the most difficult tasks for researchers and mental health professionals.
 Everything from social and environmental risk factors to physicochemical and biological variations inside the brain has been linked by research.

 Depression is complicated, which makes it difficult to identify and manage.
 The initial step in creating preventative and management plans aimed at reducing individual sensitivity to the disease is understanding what could make a person more prone to suffer depression.

 Researchers may be able to anticipate who will have depression as well as how the disorder will manifest throughout time if they have a better grasp of the many pathways that underlying causes for depression.

 The World Health Organization estimates that over 300 million individuals suffer from depression globally.
 Even though many people suffer sadness, every person’s unique set of risk factors will play a role in the development of the disorder.

 Genetics is one of the aspects over which you have no influence.
 Certain things can be changed, though, including your nutrition.
 Change may help lower your risk even if it won’t always avoid depression.

 Understanding the variables that may increase one’s lifetime risk of developing depression is beneficial, regardless of one’s ability to control them.
 It is important to keep in mind that scientists are still trying to determine what part each component plays.
 It’s not a guarantee that one will get depression just because she/he has one or more of the risk factors.

 There are few biological causes of depression, and although the specific relationship between brain chemicals and sadness is still up for debate, researchers have been talking about it for many years.
 According to various well-established hypotheses, sadness may result from lower concentrations of particular neurotransmitters, which even the cells in the brain use to communicate.